phpmyadmin/phpmyadmin/faq.rst

 2.1 The error message "Warning: Cannot add header information - headers already sent by ..." is displayed, what's the problem?
 ------------------------------------------------------------------------------------------------------------------------------

-Edit your *config.inc.php* file and ensure there is nothing (I.E. no blank lines, no spaces, no characters...) neither before the ``<?php`` tag at the beginning, neither after the ``?>`` tag at the end.
+Edit your :file:`config.inc.php` file and ensure there is nothing (I.E. no blank lines, no spaces, no characters...) neither before the ``<?php`` tag at the beginning, neither after the ``?>`` tag at the end.
 We also got a report from a user under :abbr:`IIS (Internet Information